Joshua-Talltree/intro-to-testing-js/README.md

         isPalindrome(null)          // false

-1. Write a function named `getHighestNumber` that takes in 3 arguments.
+12. Write a function named `getHighestNumber` that takes in 3 arguments.
 If all 3 inputs are numbers or numeric strings, then return the highest number.
 If any of the 3 inputs is missing or non-numeric, then return `false`.

         getHighestNumber(1, 2, 3)       // 3
         getHighestNumber(0, 1, "2")     // 2
         getHighestNumber(9, 3, -20)     // 9
         getHighestNumber(1, 2, 'x')     // false
-        getHighestNumber(true, false)   // false
+        getHighestNumber("a", "b")      // false
-        getHighestNumber(undefined)     // false
+        getHighestNumber()              // false

-1. Write a function named `containsVowel` that takes in a single input as its argument.
+13. Write a function named `containsVowel` that takes in a single input as its argument.
 If the argument is not a string, then return `false`.
 If the argument is a string, then return true if the string contains any of the vowels 'a', 'e', 'i', 'o', or 'u' either uppercased or lowercased.
 Ignore 'y'.
 If the string does not contain any of these vowels, then return `false`.

         containsVowel("Index")      // true
         containsVowel("Codeup")     // true